thesw4rm/WebSocket-Android-Chat/README.md

 # project-404-name-not-found

 # NOTE
   This is a manually cloned version of the original repository so some of the original documentation (like the wiki) aren't available.
+I also edited the ReadMe slightly to be more clear.
 However, the code is untouched.

-project-404-name-not-found created by GitHub Classroom
+# Project name: project-404-name-not-found

 Team composed of: Jeremy Bailey, Yadunandan Pillai, Daniel McNamara, John Naylor.